-On the article, book, or journal page, copy and paste the “Stable URL” that appears just below the item title.
+On the article, book, or journal page, copy the “Stable URL” that appears just below the item title.

 Scroll to near the bottom of the article record, under the Details section.
 Copy the URL that appears next to “Document URL.”

 On the article page, copy the DOI link appearing below the article’s title and authors.

 Once you find a book/article you want to use, click the "About this article" or "About this book" tab.
 Highlight and copy the DOI.
 For books, the DOI can be found under the Bibliographic information section.